-- Insert only one letter-space after a period or other end-of-sentence punctuation. - Insert a period and space between initials in a name, unless initials only are used. examples: C. V. Wedgwood, W. E. B. Du Bois, FDR, JFK - Omit periods after uppercase initialisms, acronyms, or abbreviations. examples: CDC, NASA, US examples: e.g., p.m.
+- Insert only one letter-space after a period or other end-of-sentence punctuation. - Insert a period and space between initials in a name, unless initials only are used.

+examples: C. V. Wedgwood or W. E. B. Du Bois or FDR or JFK

+• Omit periods after uppercase initialisms, acronyms, or abbreviations.

+examples: CDC or NASA or US